felipenoris/XLSX.jl/docs/src/formatting/cellFormatting.md

 The underlining has been removed, but the other rich text formats remain in place.

-Applying `setUniformFont` to a range of cells will remove those elements of the rich text format that it is now applying to the whole cell so that those elements become uniform.
+Applying `setUniformFont` to a range of cells will remove those elements of the rich text format that are now being applied to the whole cell so that those elements become uniform.
 Any other heterogeneity arising from rich text formats (which over-ride Style-based formatting) will remain.
 For example: